-- Project information was on paper in non-scalable PDFs, and information flow and accuracy were hindered as drawings were marked and reprinted each time by hand and distributed via paper to project stakeholders. - Estimation was done using a combination of scale ruler, Microsoft Excel and other software, resulting in a slowed, bulky process that yielded costly errors and rework. - Drawing revisions were done with side-by-side paper comparison, taking valuable time and resources for item verification and quantities. - As-built drawings could not be accurately scaled, leaving timeconsuming manual verifications and room for error.
-Specifications faced a similar problem with no standardisation options to accurately send information to the prefab team. - Markups were made on physical drawings and presented problems: there were multiple copies, notes were hard to read and accuracy was not optimal. - CAD detailers were used to create drawings for markups, resulting in a costly and time-consuming back-and-forth verification process that also mismanaged CAD time and use.
+- Project information was on paper in non-scalable PDFs, and information flow and accuracy were hindered as drawings were marked and reprinted each time by hand and distributed via paper to project stakeholders. - Surveying was done using a combination of wheel-and-paper process, Microsoft Excel and other software, resulting in a slowed, bulky process that yielded costly errors and rework. - Change orders were done with side-by-side paper comparison, taking valuable time and resources for item verification and quantities. - As-built drawings could not be accurately scaled, leaving timeconsuming manual verifications and room for error.
+Cut sheets faced a similar problem with no standardisation options to accurately send information to the prefab team. - Annotations were made on physical drawings and presented problems: there were multiple copies, notes were hard to read and accuracy was not optimal. - CAD detailers were used to create drawings for annotations, resulting in a costly and time-consuming back and forth verification process that also mismanaged CAD time and use.